DNAstack/Illumina_SIGNAL/README.md

 ## Containers

-Docker image definitions can be found in [dockerfiles](./dockerfiles).
+Docker image definitions can be found in our [bioinformatics-public-docker-images](https://github.com/DNAstack/bioinformatics-public-docker-images) repo.

-The pipeline will always be pegged to a specific SIGNAL commit hash to avoid breaking due to updates to SIGNAL.
-The pipeline is periodically updated to the most recent version of the SIGNAL pipeline.

 All containers are publicly hosted in [DNAstack's container registry](https://hub.docker.com/u/dnastack).